OpenPuya/PY32F4xx_Firmware/Projects/PY32F403-STK/Example/SPI/SPI_TwoBoards_FullDuplexSlave_DMA/readme.txt

 Example execution steps:
 1. Select two PY32F403_STK boards, one as the host and the other as the slave
-2. Compile and download the host program (this sample program)
+2. Compile and download the host program: SPI_TwoBoards_FullDuplexMaster_DMA
 3. Compile and download slave program: SPI_TwoBoards_FullDuplexSlave_DMA
 4. The host is connected to the SLAVE pin (the arrow points in the signal transmission direction).